makeplus/makeplus/body.md

 Note the 'greeting' rule.
 It has a prerequisite that calls a test function (defined inline) passing it an argument (from a variable) and calls one of two different rules depending on the result.
+The `!` in front of `sunday` reverses the decision.
+In other words, assert it is *not* Sunday.

 The last line is a simple function to make sure a command (`perl` in this case) is installed.
-It it isn't the Makefile will stop.
+If it isn't the Makefile will stop.

+See the "Demos" link above for lots more examples.